David Perry (game developer)

 David Perry (born 4 April 1967) is a Northern Irish video game developer and programmer.
-He became prominent for programming platform games for 16-bit home consoles in the early to mid 1990s, including Disney's Aladdin, Cool Spot, and Earthworm Jim.
+He became prominent for programming platform games for 16-bit home consoles in the early to mid 1990s, including Disney's Aladdin, Cool Spot, and the Earthworm Jim series.
 He founded Shiny Entertainment, where he worked from 1993 to 2006.
 Perry created games for companies such as Disney, 7 Up, McDonald's, Hemdale, and Warner Bros.
 In 2008 he was presented with an honorary doctorate from Queen's University Belfast for his services to computer gaming.
 He was the co-founder & CEO of cloud-based games service Gaikai, which was acquired by Sony Computer Entertainment.
 In 2017 Perry became the co-founder & CEO of a customer intelligence startup called GoVYRL, Inc. developing a new advanced brand dashboard called Carro.

 Biography

 Perry was born in April 1967 in Lisburn, Northern Ireland, growing up in the towns of Templepatrick and Donegore in County Antrim, attending Templepatrick Primary School and then Methodist College Belfast.

 He began writing computer game programming books in 1982 at the age of 15, creating his own games for the Sinclair ZX81.
-In an interview with the BBC, Perry stated that his first game was a driving game, "a black blob avoiding other black blobs", which he wrote and sent to a magazine, which printed it.
-He sent them more games and they sent him a cheque for £450: a bit of a problem for a teenager who did not yet have a bank account.
+In an interview with the BBC, Perry stated that his first game was a driving game, “a black blob avoiding other black blobs”, which he wrote and sent to a magazine, which printed it.
+He sent them more games, and they sent him a cheque for £450: a bit of a problem for a teenager who did not yet have a bank account.
 His work continued until he was offered a job for £3,500/year as an apprentice to a veteran programmer who taught him more advanced programming.

-At the age of 17, he moved to London, where he developed games with Mikro-Gen and Probe Software for publishers such as Elite Systems and Mirrorsoft, working on titles such as the ZX Spectrum conversion of Teenage Mutant Ninja Turtles for NES and the Sega Genesis version of The Terminator.
+At the age of 17, he moved to London, where he developed games with Mikro-Gen and Probe Software for publishers such as Elite Systems and Mirrorsoft, working on titles such as the ZX Spectrum conversion of Teenage Mutant Ninja Turtles (1991) for NES and the Sega Genesis version of The Terminator (1992).
+Perry's work on The Terminator caught the attention of Virgin Mastertronic, which was expanding into the United States and had entered a deal with McDonald's to publish a video game themed around its restaurants within six months.
+Perry responded to Virgin's generous employment offer into their American development branch in Irvine, California, and was granted an apartment overlooking Laguna Beach, which he remarked was “like living in Baywatch”.
+Although Perry had planned to return to the United Kingdom upon the game's completion, the unexpected critical success of Global Gladiators (1992) convinced him to stay in California; as he recalled, “it suddenly made people appreciate me”.